 In May 2017, an accounting update was issued to provide clarity as to when a company must account for changes to stock-based compensation programs as award modifications.
 Award modifications require an update to the value of the award, resulting in an adjustment to compensation expense.
 We have not made changes to awards in recent years that would be affected by this update, but such changes are possible in future periods.
+We are currently evaluating the potential impact of this update.
 The update is effective for periods beginning after December 15, 2017.